wilyphoenix/mapdev/README.md

 The browser environment at GitHub is the simplest way to make quick updates.
 However, local access via git from your system is required to add/change/update/delete any assets within the repo.

-### Content
+### Sections
+#### projects/
+Development on maps happen here.
+Certain standards are enforced to ensure a sane community developers environment, for example, co-locating .pk3's at an externally hosted site.
+This way, redundant map assets are not bulking up the repo.
+Having systems of order in this environment will reduce many issues in the long-run.

+The new [vanilla](projects/vanilla) map is a tech demo map for testing stuff like lighting, sizes, and placement of objects.

+#### q3ut4/
-Be sure to check out the [tools](tools) section.
-I've recently added a carefully designed 2048px levelshot template to [q3ut4](q3ut4) that allows for very high definition levelshot images.
-The new [vanilla](maps/vanilla) map is a tech demo map for testing stuff.
-I'll be adding more goodies over time.
+These are assets that are ambiguous to any map project.
+For example, I've added a carefully designed 2048px levelshot template to [q3ut4/env](q3ut4/env) that allows for very high definition levelshot images.

-Contributors are welcome.
+#### tools/
+Making maps are easier when tasks can be automated.
+The tools here are mostly scripts that are meant to give mappers an edge in development.

+More, new content is on the way.
+Contributors are welcome and encouraged to join.
+The idea of community developed maps holds great potential - so don't hesistate to jump in!

 -wily